oracle-livelabs/adb/adb-azure/adb-provisioning-databases/adb-provisioning-databases.md

-# Provisioning Autonomous Database@Azure
+# Provisioning Autonomous Database

 ## Introduction

-This lab walks you through the steps to provision Autonomous Database@Azure.
+This lab walks you through the steps to provision Autonomous Database.

 Estimated Time: 10 minutes